President Obama is giving the warmest possible welcome to an ally in some political trouble.

-Germany has not been as strong a player in international affairs as the administration would like, in part because Merkel has been deeply distracted by the financial crisis in Europe.
+Still, Germany has not been as strong a player in international affairs as the Obama administration would like, in part because Merkel has been deeply distracted by the financial crisis in Europe.
 Merkel's response to that crisis has weakened her support at home.

 Distractions At Home